rafaelmoraes003/tech-news/README.md

 ###

 Clone the application using the `git clone` command.
-After that, enter the project folder using the command `cd-tech-news`.
+After that, enter the project folder using the command `cd tech-news`.

 ###